About this listing

-The Tucano Casita Is a charming new cottage at our 35 acre Bio Thermales rainforest reserve with natural hot and cool springs pools in the north-central Costa Rican heartland.
-This is authentic Costa Rica: clean, comfortable and close to nature.
+The Tucano Casita is one of 3 charming cottages at our Bio Thermales Hot Springs natural resort organically integrated into our 35 acre rainforest preserve with natural hot and cool springs pools in the north-central Costa Rican heartland.

 Our hot springs are ancient “deep Earth" sources that bubble up through the rainforest floor, bringing mineral-rich waters that have been in the Earth for at least 10,000 years.
 Our waters are rich in bicarbonates, calcium and magnesium, low in sulfur, and slightly acidic, qualities shared by many of the world's best hot springs.

 Tucano Casita features (see floor-plan for all details):